dotnet/dotnet-docker/README.md

 The `microsoft/dotnet` images come in different flavors, each designed for a specific use case.

+See [Building Docker Images for .NET Core Applications](https://docs.microsoft.com/dotnet/core/docker/building-net-docker-images) to learn more about the various Docker images and when to use each for them.

 ### `microsoft/dotnet:<version>-sdk`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.